Caesars Superdome

-Caesars Superdome (originally Louisiana Superdome and formerly Mercedes-Benz Superdome), commonly known as the Superdome, is a domed multi-purpose stadium in New Orleans, Louisiana, in the Southern United States.
-It is the home stadium of the New Orleans Saints of the National Football League (NFL).
+Caesars Superdome (Note: Originally known as the Louisiana Superdome and formerly Mercedes-Benz Superdome) commonly known as the Superdome, is an indoor stadium in New Orleans, Louisiana, U.S. It has served as the home venue of the New Orleans Saints of the National Football League (NFL) since its opening in 1975.

 Plans to build the Superdome were drawn up in 1967 by the New Orleans modernist architectural firm of Curtis and Davis and the building opened as the Louisiana Superdome in 1975.
 Its steel frame covers a 13 acre expanse and the 273 ft dome is made of a lamellar multi-ringed frame and has a diameter of 680 ft, making it the largest fixed domed structure in the world.

-The Superdome has hosted eight Super Bowls, including the most recent, Super Bowl LIX, and six NCAA championships in men's college basketball.
+The Superdome has hosted eight Super Bowls (the most of any stadium as of 2025's Super Bowl LIX), and six NCAA championships in men's college basketball.
 In college football, the Sugar Bowl has been played at the Superdome since 1975, which is one of the "New Year's Six" bowl games of the College Football Playoff and the 2020 National Championship.
-It also traditionally hosts the Bayou Classic, a rivalry game played between the historically black colleges and universities Southern University and Grambling State University.
-The Superdome was also the long-time home of the Tulane Green Wave football team of Tulane University until 2014 (when they returned on-campus at Yulman Stadium), and was the home venue of the New Orleans Jazz of the National Basketball Association (NBA) from 1975 until 1979.
+It also traditionally hosts the Bayou Classic, a rivalry game played between the historically black universities Southern University and Grambling State University.
+The Superdome was also the long-time home of the Tulane Green Wave football team of Tulane University until 2014 when they returned to Yulman Stadium on their campus, and was the home venue of the New Orleans Jazz of the National Basketball Association (NBA) from 1975 until 1979.

 In 2005, the Superdome housed thousands of people seeking shelter from Hurricane Katrina.
 The building suffered extensive damage as a result of the storm, and was closed for many months afterward.
-The building was fully refurbished and reopened in time for the Saints' 2006 home opener on September 25.
+The building was repaired and reopened in time for the Saints' 2006 home opener on September 25.